dioufee/sdmApp/sdmApp_github.md

 Package *sdmApp* contains a shiny app that should help users that are non-experts in R (command-line) to apply species distribution models techniques.
-For this reason, users may upload data (rasters and spcies occurence) files from different software products into the app and then start by working within the interactive, graphical user interface (GUI).
+For this reason, users may upload data files (raster images and species occurence) from different software products into the app and then start by working through an interactive graphical user interface (GUI).
-This document will give an overview of the functionalities of the graphical user interface which can be started with sdmApp().
+This document give you an overview of the functionalities of the graphical user interface which can be started with sdmApp().
 The main functionality of the GUI is:

-  - Uploading data (raster and species occurence files)
+  - Upload data (raster and species occurence files)
-  - View correlation between raster
+  - View correlation between raster images
-  - Using Climate Ecological Niche Factors Analysis (CENFA) to select species predictors
+  - Use Climate Ecological Niche Factors Analysis (CENFA) to select species predictors
-  - The assignment of the spatial blocks to cross-validation folds can be done in two different ways: random and systematic by using blockCV package
+  - Assignment of the spatial blocks to cross-validation folds that can be done in two different ways: randomly and systematically using the blockCV package
-  - Using two methods both spatial blocking strategy and no blocking
+  - Use of the two methods: spatial blocking  and no blocking
   - Export results
-  - Keep reproducibility (R code) by being able do download the underlying code from sdmApp
+  - Keep reproducibility (R code) to be able to download the underlying code from sdmApp

-We now describe the features of the interactive graphical user interface in detail.
+The following lines describe the main features of the interactive graphical user interface.
 The GUI is separated into 6 main categories, which can be selected from the navigation bar at the top of the screen.
-Initially, some of these pages will be empty and their content changes once data (both raster and species occurence files) have been uploaded.
+Initially, some of these pages will be empty until data
+(both raster and species occurence files) have been uploaded.

 <!--![caption](sticker_vstone_07_1.png)-->